vasu31dev/playwright-ts-template/docs/UpgradingNodeAndNPM.md

   node -v
   ```

-- update the version of Node using the following command(this will also install the latest npm)
+- Update the version of Node using the following command(this will also install the latest npm version)

   ```bash
   nvm install node --reinstall-packages-from=node